Dext vs. QuickBooks: A CPA’s Take on How These Platforms Complement Each Other

 • Hundreds of orders and fees per month

-Here, I want Dext Commerce feeding QBO with clean revenue, fee, and tax breakdowns.
+Here, I want Dext giving QBO clean revenue, fee, and tax breakdowns.
 I would still use QBO for the GL, but I would not rely on raw bank feeds for revenue.

 Scenario 3: Busy Construction or Trade Firm with Lots of Vendors